 Little big luxury

-Equipped with a teak-floored cabin, the "marinara" caravan also has two elegant lounge sofas that turn into sleeping areas.
+Equipped with a cabin with teak floor, the "marinara" caravan also has two elegant lounge sofas that transform into sleeping areas.

-And that's just the beginning: this trinket has nothing missing, from top to bottom.
-Think that it has a bathroom, a diesel / electric hob, a microone oven, a fridge, a sink, a cellar, a retractable smart LED TV and a Bluetooth audio system.
+And that's just the beginning: nothing is missing from this trinket, from top to bottom.
+Consider that it has a bathroom, a diesel/electric hob, a microwave oven, a fridge, a sink, a wine cellar, a retractable LED smart TV and a Bluetooth audio system.